benjaminadk/bvgsoftware/_posts/how-to-build-a-color-picker.md

 }v
 ```

 Make sure to `import` the Modal component into Picker.
-Create `show` and `setShow` with `React.useState` - this is a [React Hook](https://reactjs.org/docs/hooks-state.html) and we are defining the state variable and setter funtion.
-The `modal` variable is created with `React.useRef` - this gives us a reference to the underlying DOM node.
+Create `show` and `setShow` with `React.useState`.
+This is a [React Hook](https://reactjs.org/docs/hooks-state.html) and we are defining the state variable and setter funtion.
+The `modal` variable is created with `React.useRef` and this gives us a reference to the underlying DOM node.
 Clicking the rectangle will open the modal and the 😎 emoji should appear. `<div>😎</div>` is the `children` prop referenced above in the last step.

----

-## Config
+## Config File

 Before moving on create a `config.js` file to hold a few constants.
 I find that pulling values like this out into a separate file saves time in the long run.
 This gives us the ability to quickly change these settings without having to hunt down each reference in the source code.